Hsieh Su-wei: 2016: Unsatisfying results

 The 2016 season was a relatively quiet one for Hsieh.
 While she finished the year ranked just inside the top 100 in singles, poor results in the middle of the year kept her from jumping beyond her peak year ranking of No. 65.
 Her best results on the WTA Tour came with a semifinal appearance in Taiwan, a quarterfinal showing in Prague, and progressing to the second round at the Australian and French Opens.
-Unlike the last few seasons, Hsieh played more singles matches on the ITF Circuit, reaching a $100k final in Marseille in June and winning a different $100k tournament in Dubai in December, her 27th ITF singles title.
+Unlike the last few seasons, Hsieh played more singles matches on the ITF Circuit, reaching a 100k final in Marseille in June and winning a different 100k tournament in Dubai in December, her 27th ITF singles title.

-Hsieh also struggled remarkably with doubles during the year, failing to make a single quarterfinal at WTA level.
-Her best result on tour came in a third round appearance at the Australian Open, also marking the first time since 2010 she failed to advance to the quarterfinals in at least one of the Grand Slams.
-As a result, she dropped down to playing primarily on the ITF level for most of the season, where she managed to win the doubles title in Marseille, a $10k title in Porto, and finishing as the runner-up in the doubles draw in Dubai.
-While her ITF level results managed to keep her inside the top 100, nonetheless, her year-end ranking of No. 96 marked her worst finish in ten years.
+Hsieh also struggled remarkably with doubles during the year, failing to make a single quarterfinal at tour-level.
+Her best result on tour came in a third round appearance at the Australian Open, also marking the first time since 2010, she failed to advance to the quarterfinals in at least one of the Grand Slam tournaments.
+As a result, she dropped down to playing primarily on the ITF Circuit for most of the season, where she managed to win the doubles title in Marseille, a 10k title in Porto, and finishing runner-up in the doubles draw in Dubai.
+While results managed to keep her inside the top 100, nonetheless, her year-end ranking of No. 96 marked her worst finish in ten years.